vrogier/ocilib/about/index.markdown

 ## About me

-I'm French and live/work in France around Paris.
+I'm French and live in Brittany, France.
 <br/>
-I'm a software Architect at [Capsule Technologie](http://www.capsuletech.com), industry leader in connected health.
+I'm a software Architect at [Capsule Philips](http://www.capsuletech.com), industry leader in connected health.
 <br/>
-Previously I was working as a Senior Software Engineer for a French company that develops computerized integrated food management systems for hospitals and health care institutions.